SarahE-Dev/bloom-housing/model/README.md

 ## 📄 Contribution Guidelines

-Contributions to Bloom’s applications and services are welcomed.
+Contributions are welcomed.
 To meet quality and maintainability goals, contributors must follow these guidelines:

 1. Fork and clone the repo
 2. Create a feature branch: